Kia Sportage SUV (2016 - ) review

 How much equipment do I get?

 All versions of the Sportage come very well equipped, with even the most basic car getting air-conditioning, all-round electric windows, DAB radio, Bluetooth with voice recognition, cruise control, cornering lamps and a leather steering wheel.
-Step up from 1 to 2 trim, and you’ll add sat-nav, reversing sensors, climate control and automatic lights and wipers.
+There are a large number of trim levels, and we won't go through them all here, but if you step up from the entry-level 1 to 2 trim, and you’ll add sat-nav, reversing sensors, climate control and automatic lights and wipers.
 The predictably named 3 trim adds leather upholstery, heated seats, and an upgraded stereo, while (go on, have a guess…) 4 trim gives you luxury kit including front parking sensors, keyless entry, a panoramic sunroof, powered and ventilated front seats and a heated steering wheel.
 GT Line cars sit between grades 2 and 3 in terms of luxury kit, but they get all sorts of sporty styling goodies, including massive 19-inch wheels, a gloss black grille, twin exhausts and ice cube-effect fog lamps.

 Because you need a stylish and family-friendly SUV, but you also want generous standard kit and good value for money.
 The Sportage delivers on all that, and it’s high in quality and good fun to drive, too.
 There are a lot of talented rivals to choose from though, and in some areas, the Sportage lags behind the class leaders.